ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 ## Install IBEX Client

+- Stop the client if it is running

 - From a command prompt type the following (if your command prompt doesn't support UNC paths, use `pushd` instead of `cd`): `cd \\isis\inst$\Kits$\CompGroup\ICP\Releases\X.x.m\Client` where `X.x.m` is the version you wish to install

 - Run the command `install_client.bat`.
 This will copy the contents of the above directory to `C:\Instrument\Apps\Client`.
 It will also install genie_python.

 - Create a desktop shortcut to use to launch the IBEX client.